 - links to print titles in the catalogue

-To request course readings to be posted to Blackboard, email the course syllabus to your Liaison Librarian or to firstname.lastname@example.org.
-Note: As we receive many requests for readings to be posted to Blackboard, required readings are given priority.
+Email your course syllabus to firstname.lastname@example.org.
+Note: As we receive many requests for readings to be posted to Quercus, required readings are given priority.
 For recommended readings, we will make sure that there is at least one copy in the University of Toronto library system.

 Student view of reading list:

-- At least 6 weeks before the start of your course, complete a request form or get a Course Reserve Loan Request form at the Information and Reference Desk.
-Or e-mail your reading list or a request, including the course title, code, title and author, to email@example.com.
+- At least 6 weeks before the start of your course, complete a request form or e-mail your reading list or a request, including the course title, code, title and author, to email@example.com.

 - Please note that we do not place on reserve books from other U of T Libraries.